1lann/krist-miner/OPTIMISATIONS.md

+# OPTIMISATIONS LIST OUT OF DATE

+This is the optimisations present in krist-miner v0.4 and below. krist-miner v1.0 has even better optimisations, and I'm too lazy to update this document right now.

 # Optimisations in krist-miner

 This document will detail the optimisations which allows my miner to be faster than Yevano's Krist Miner.